jbrosher/dscChangeAzureTempDriveLetter/README.md

 1) If you have an existing DSC extension you will have to remove it before deploying this.
 2) Upload Zip file to a storage account
-3) Modify the azuredeploy.parameters.json file with your vmName and zipURI
+3) Modify the azuredeploy.parameters.json file with your vmName and update the <storage_account_name> in the zipURI

     ``` JSON
     {